StevenMolvin/Movie-Rental-CLI-App/README.md

             $ pipenv install

     -Run "python3 movies.db" or "python movies.db" depending on your python version.

+    -Rent any movie ever released!, Return it!, Check out a list of movies rented out!, Check out a list of customers!View a list of movies rented out, by who, when, and when they are due!

 # CONTRIBUTION GUIDELINES
     -Fork the project